jakovid/jakovid/README.md

 **`I like to create things for public use`**

 I'm a self-taught full-stack developer that likes building with new languages.
 My personal journey has taken me to some of the largest cities around the world, and I love meeting new people.
-I have held a variety of freelance positions, ranging from working as a full stack solo dev for a small education company to working as a technical skills assessor for Scale AI.
-I will be joining **Meta** as a **Rotational Engineer** in October, and while I wait I am currently working on a handful of open source projects as a member of Mikan Labs, with the goal of making products that are easy for the public to integrate and deploy.
+I have held a variety of freelance positions, ranging from working as a full stack solo dev for a small education company to working as a `Technical Skills Assessor` for `Scale AI`.
+I will be joining `Meta` as a `Rotational Engineer` in October, and while I wait I am currently working on a handful of open source projects as a member of Mikan Labs, with the goal of making products that are easy for the public to integrate and deploy.

 Beyond coding professionally, I create educational JavaScript focused videos over on my YouTube channel in an effort to repay my debt to the tech world that helped me build my skills for free, and tech focused articles over at Dev Design Daily that tackle some more niche issues.